moya-lang/Event/README.md

 The event can be in either signaled or nonsignaled state.
 State of the object can always be explicitly set to signaled via `set()` or to nonsignaled via `reset()` functions.
 When the event is nonsignaled every call to `wait()` function is blocking for as long as the event remains in nonsignaled state.
-Change of the event state to signaled will immediatelly release all threads waiting for the object but only when event is configured for manually reset.
+Change of the event state to signaled will immediately release all threads waiting for the object but only when event is configured for manually reset.
 When an event is configured to automatic reset only one of waiting threads is released and then state of the event is automatically switched back to nonsignaled, and, therefore all other tasks continues waiting for another signalization (notification).